wp-plugins/extended-categories-widget/readme.txt

 The Extended Categories Widget can be installed in 3 easy steps:

-1. Unzip "Extended Categories" archive and put the directory "extended-categories" into your "plugins" folder (wp-content/plugins/).
+1. Unzip  the extended-categories-widget archive and put the directory "extended-categories-widget" into your "plugins" folder (wp-content/plugins/).

 1. Activate the plugin